Jomonsugi/Board-Game-Recommender/spark_als_3_log.md

 5. Discovered the UI!
 While job is running check out: http://localhost:4040/jobs/

-6. Got the checkpointInterval working.
-I set to 10, maybe 20 would work, but allows for more iterations.
-Did 200 with no issue.
+# 2018-03-17

-7. Only using df (not rdd) in the function ```to_user_unrated_df```, simplified the function as well
+Only using df (not rdd) in the function ```to_user_unrated_df```, simplified the function as well

+Predicting new model and outputting results for one user, could just use saved model as well.
+Next step is working on updating database.

+Got checkpointInterval working